Daniel Haines: Early life

-Daniel Haines was born on January 6, 1801 in New York City to Elias and Mary (nee Ogden) Haines.
+Daniel Haines was born on January 6, 1801, in New York City to Elias and Mary (née Ogden) Haines.
 He was the eldest of seven children.

 Elias Haines was a well-known and successful merchant in New York City, and his father Stephen Haines had been a distinguished patriot in the American Revolution.
 Their earliest ancestors had settled at Salem, Massachusetts in 1637 before moving to Southold, New York.
 The Haineses were among the first settlers of Elizabethtown, New Jersey.
 Mary Ogden was the daughter of Robert Ogden III and the niece of Aaron Ogden, who would serve as Governor of New Jersey in 1812 and 1813.

 Daniel Haines was educated privately in New York before attending a preparatory school in Elizabethtown.
 He graduated from The College of New Jersey (now Princeton University) in 1820.
 After graduation, Haines entered the law office of his uncle, Thomas C. Ryerson, in Newton.
 He was admitted to the bar in 1823 and began his own practice in Hamburg.